rpellerin/rpellerin.github.io/content/how-to-welcome-an-intern.md

 Sould I ever hire an intern, this is a note to my future self.

 I started a new internship two weeks ago and I felt very welcomed.
 Just like home.
-My boss made my first few days much more enjoyable by making my life easier.
-To sum it up, I was provided with:
+My boss made my first few days much more enjoyable than I would have expected, by making my life easy.
+In a nutshell, I was provided with:

 - A place to sleep on the first day
 - Food